Late-winter storm pummels Northeast with heavy, wet snow - NewsBreak

 PITTSFIELD, Mass.
 (AP) — A winter storm dumped heavy, wet snow in parts of the Northeast on Tuesday, causing tens of thousands of power outages, widespread school closings, dangerous driving conditions and a plane to slide off a taxiway.

 The storm’s path included parts of New England, upstate New York, northeastern Pennsylvania and northern New Jersey.
-Snow totals by the time it ends Wednesday were expected to range from a few inches to a few feet, depending on the area.
+Snow totals by the time it winds up Wednesday were expected to range from a few inches to a few feet, depending on the area.
+StormBeat: Real-time updates on the nor’easter’s impacts

 About two feet of snow fell in parts of northern New York and the Catskill Mountains, with Indian Lake in New York’s Adirondack Mountains recording 31 inches (79 centimeters) of snow.
 Gov. Kathy Hochul said some areas could get an additional foot by Wednesday morning.